WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

     ```
      ~/bitcoin-[version number]/bin/bitcoin-qt -regtest -blockfilterindex -txindex -datadir=$HOME/.bitcoin/
     ```

-4. Go to Bitcoin Knots data directory.
-If the directory is missing run core bitcoin-qt, then quit immediately.
-In this way the data directory and the config files will be generated.
+4. Go to Bitcoin data directory.

     There may be differences if you used the "-datadir" parameter before.

     Defaults:

-    Windows
+    Windows:
     ```
     %APPDATA%\Bitcoin\
     ```
-    macOS
+    macOS:
     ```
     $HOME/Library/Application Support/Bitcoin/
     ```
-    Linux
+    Linux:
     ```
     $HOME/.bitcoin/
     ```
-4. Add a file called **bitcoin.conf** and add these lines:
+4. Edit / Create a **bitcoin.conf** file and add these lines:
     ```C#
     regtest.server = 1
     regtest.listen = 1